 - 1. Stop the system if it is running.
-For instructions see, "Stopping a system or logical partition" on page 173. - 2.
+For instructions, see Stopping the system or logical partition. - 2.
 Disconnect the power source from the system by unplugging the system.

 Attention: This system might be equipped with a second power supply.
 You must disconnect the power source from the system by disconnecting all power cords to prevent system damage during this procedure.